 Gainesville, FL.
 32610

 Areas of Research Strength

-Neuroscience, Human Genetics, Muscular Dystrophy, Ataxia, Amyotrophic Lateral Sclerosis, Repeat Associated Non-ATG (RAN) translation in microsatellite diseases
+Neuroscience, Human Genetics, Myotonic Dystrophy, Ataxia, Amyotrophic Lateral Sclerosis, Repeat Associated Non-ATG (RAN) translation in microsatellite diseases

 Research Techniques Used

-Human genetics, genetic mapping, positional cloning, transgenic models
+Human genetics, genetic mapping, positional cloning, transgenic mouse models

 Many neurodegenerative diseases begin later in life after the nervous system is fully developed.
 A major step towards a better understanding of neurodegenerative diseases was made with the discovery that microsatellite repeat expansions are responsible for a large group (>30) of these diseases.
 In these disorders, extra copies of short DNA repeats (e.g. CTG•CAG or CCTG•CAGG) cause disease.
 In general, these mutations are thought to cause disease by protein loss-of-function, protein gain-of-function or by RNA gain of function mechanisms.
 My group uses human genetics to define the molecular causes of neurological disorders and mouse models to understand how these mutations cause neurons in the brain to die.